NumaHOP/NumaHOP/CONTRIBUTING.md

 the fix.
 This makes the review process a lot quicker and easier for the reviewer.

-# Coding guidelines.
+# Coding guidelines

-## Coding guideline violations.
+## Coding guideline violations

 If you find coding guidelines violations in the source code you can submit an issue with the tag: `Coding Guidelines violation`.
 These issues are not urgent